What Is the Cost of a New Furnace?

 Photo: depositphotos.com

 After purchasing a new furnace, another important consideration is the cost to hire an installation service.
 Hiring a reputable, highly trained contractor is crucial to install a furnace correctly.
-If you end up hiring a less-skilled contractor or take on this project yourself, the results could lead to missteps and a furnace that doesn’t function efficiently, which may even be dangerous.
-These issues can lead to increased monetary and energy costs in the long run since you’ll likely end up hiring a contractor anyway to fix the issues.
+Homeowners who take on this project themselves risk making missteps that lead to increased monetary and energy costs in the long run since a contractor will likely need to be hired to fix the issues anyway.

-If you are typically pretty handy and think you can tackle this installation on your own to save money, you should first understand the complexities of this process to ensure a safe and successful hookup.
+Homeowners who are typically pretty handy and think they can tackle this installation to save money will first want to understand the complexities of this process to ensure a safe and successful hookup.
 Since there’s a lot of technical wiring involved, however, it is advised to hire a trained HVAC professional to get it done safely and correctly.
-To DIY this installation process, you need to be knowledgeable about getting the proper permits, removing the existing furnace, and disconnecting the gas line safely (if applicable) before setting up the new model.
-Leaks in a furnace can occur during installation and, if you lack the experience, it’s difficult to fix the issue and prevent further damage.
-While the cost of a new furnace can be a significant amount, you can think of it as an investment since it should last for 15 to 25 years.
+To complete this installation process, you need to be knowledgeable about getting the proper permits, removing the existing furnace, and disconnecting the gas line safely (if applicable) before setting up the new model.
+Leaks in a furnace can occur during installation and, without experience, it’s difficult to fix the issue and prevent further damage.
+While the cost of a new furnace can be a significant amount, it can be considered an investment since it should last for 15 to 30 years.

 Out of the Frying Pan, Into the Furnace